MartaFuentesF/NLP_classification_reddit_posts/README.md

 ### Logistic Regression as an Inferential Model

 In addition to making predictions in a classification scenario, Logistic Regression models can give us inferential insights by using the coefficients associated with the features.
 These are determined by the model after searching for the best hyperparameters.
 In this case, positive coefficients suggest words associated with one class, while negative coefficients suggest words related to the other.
-Below are the words and coefficients for the most influential words in determining if a post came from AskLawyers.
+Below are top ten influential  words and their coefficients for posts in AskLawyers.

 | Coefficient | Word     |
 |-------------|----------|